 5. Fill the remainder of Science Container with the colored water.
 Be sure to leave enough space at top to allow for spooky bubbling effects.

-6. Take the googly eyes and place a small slit in them to allow for water to enter, soak in water to help them perform better during experiment.
+6. Take the googly eyes and place a small slit in them to allow for water to enter, soak in water to help them perform better during the experiment.

 7. Now add your monster eyes to the combination of oil and water.
 What happens?
 Talk about your observations.